 Whether you’re looking for a little extra help or your next superstar employee, we’ve put together some tips to help your nonprofit recruit the best and brightest interns.

 Make sure you understand where interns fit into your organization before taking them on.
 Gather your staff and brainstorm; think about what expertise you can offer, and designate staff who feel comfortable supervising interns.

-Connect with campuses
+Connect with Campuses

 More college and high school campuses are incorporating experiential learning or internship requirements into their curriculums.
-According to this 2018 report, 40% of surveyed interns were sourced from direct contacts at campus career centers.
+Nearly half of all interns are sourced from direct contacts at campus career centers.

 - Does the campus require internships for credit?